nexodus-io/nexodus/docs/nexodus-service.md

 ## HTTPS

 The Makefile will install the https certs.
-You can view the cert in the Nexodus root where you ran the Makefiile.
+You can view the cert in the Nexodus root where you ran the Makefile.

 ```console
 cat .certs/rootCA.pem